9 Best Whole Life Insurance Plans in Singapore 2025 by Class

 Guess in the end, you win some and lose some, but it shouldn’t take away from the multitude of benefits offered.

-If you’re looking for the best whole life plan with the best multiplier feature, 2 plans immediately come to mind – Prudential’s PRUActive Life III and China Taiping’s i-Secure.
+If you’re looking for the best multiplier whole life plan with the best multiplier feature, 2 plans immediately come to mind – Prudential’s PRUActive Life II and China Taiping’s i-Secure.
 Both of which fulfil different needs.

 prudential logo

-PRUActive Life III offers a multiplier factor of 1X to 5X, which is the maximum you can find in the market now.
+PRUActive Life II offers a multiplier factor of 1X to 5X, which is the maximum that you can find in the market at the moment.
+You get to choose from 4 different multiplier expiry ages as well, the only insurer that offers this many options.

 China Taiping logo